-The Audit Committee held three meetings during the Reporting Period, all of which were attended by the external auditor without the presence of the executive Directors.
+The Audit Committee held four meetings during the Reporting Period, all of which were attended by the external auditor without the presence of the executive Directors.
 The following is a summary of work performed by the Audit Committee during the Reporting Period:

-- reviewed the Group's annual consolidated financial statements for the year ended December 31, 2022 and made recommendation to the Board for approval; - reviewed the Group's interim condensed consolidated financial statements for the six months ended June 30, 2023 and made recommendation to the Board for approval; - reviewed the external auditor's management letter and management's response; - reviewed the external auditor's independence and objectivity and recommended for the Board's approval on the re-appointment of the external auditor; - reviewed the Group's financial controls, risk management and internal control systems, and discussed on the adequacy and competency of resources, and findings on risk management and internal control matters; - reviewed the Group's financial and accounting policies and practices; and - reviewed the arrangements for raising concerns about possible improprieties in financial reporting, internal control or other matters.
+- reviewed the Group's annual consolidated financial statements for the year ended December 31, 2023 and made recommendation to the Board for approval; - reviewed the Group's interim consolidated financial statements for the six months ended June 30, 2024 and made recommendation to the Board for approval; - reviewed the external auditor's management letter and management's response; - reviewed the external auditor's independence and objectivity and recommended for the Board's approval on the re-appointment of the external auditor;

+- reviewed the Group's financial controls, risk management and internal control systems, and discussed on the adequacy and competency of resources, and findings on risk management and internal control matters; - reviewed the Group's financial and accounting policies and practices; - reviewed the arrangements for raising concerns about possible improprieties in financial reporting, internal control or other matters; and - discussed the resignation of Deloitte Touche Tohmatsu as external auditor and considered and made recommendations to the Board the appointment of ZHONGHUI ANDA CPA Limited as the external auditor of the Company, and the terms of engagement.